 - price.
 They’re far cheaper than genuine down.

 - durability.
-While a good down pillow can last a very long time if cared for properly, most down alternative pillows are very easy to clean without damaging them.
+While a good down pillow can last a very long time if cared for properly, most gel fiber pillows are very easy to clean without damaging them.

 - a supposed “hypoallergenic” quality that’s superior do traditional down.
 Hmmm…